majidakhter/BankingSystem/README.md

  Using keycloak admin console you follow the steps 1)Log into admin console using admin user and password admin 2)Create realms bankaccount
- 3)Create Clients accountmanagementclient customermanagementclient loanclient identityproviderclient and apigatewayclient
+ 3)Create Clients accountmanagementclient customermanagementclient loanclient identityproviderclient and apigatewayclient and follow below steps for each client

  4) After creating clients do the following setup
  <img src="image/keycloak1.png"/>
  <br>